-For Option awards, 50% vest on the first anniversary of the grant date and the other 50% on the second anniversary of the grant date.
+Beginning with LTIP awards granted in 2021, vesting occurs over three years with 1/3 vesting on the first anniversary of the grant date, 1/3 vesting on the second anniversary, and 1/3 vesting on the third anniversary.
+Option awards prior to 2021 vested over two years, with 50% vesting on the first anniversary of the grant date and the other 50% on the second anniversary.
 After the date grant of Options, there is a waiting period equivalent to one year prior to any of the Options becoming exercisable.
-Beginning with LTIP awards granted in 2021, Options will vest over a three-year period.
 The Options expire after seven years.
 Please refer to the description of the Company's Option Plan included in Appendix C for additional information.